A – Z of Nutrition

 C is for vitamin C

 It’s the one vitamin we have all heard of, but what do we eat to boost our intake?
 Papaya, peppers, brussels sprouts, strawberries, pineapple, kiwi fruit, oranges, potatoes and cauliflower all have the highest amounts!
-Daily intake is essential, Vitamin C is a potent antioxidant, it supports the production of collagen (fights wrinkles!) supports the body’s immune response, assists iron abortion, helps to make neurotransmitters such as seratonin…...we cannot make it our bodies, we need to take it in through food….. but when you cook, steam don’t boil as it is a water soluble vitamin!
+Daily intake is essential.
+Vitamin C is a potent antioxidant, it supports the production of collagen (fights wrinkles!) supports the body’s immune response, assists iron abortion, helps to make neurotransmitters such as seratonin…...our bodies cannot make it, we need to take it in through food….. but when you cook, steam don’t boil as it is a water soluble vitamin!